 The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that enables Quad SPI operation.
-When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IM" & "JM"), the /WP pin and /HOLD are enabled, the device operates in Standard/Dual SPI modes.
-When the QE bit is set to a 1(for part numbers with ordering options "IQ" & "JQ"), the Quad IO2 and IO3 pins are enabled, and /HOLD functions are disabled, the device operates in Standard/Dual/Quad SPI modes.
+When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IM"), the /HOLD are enabled, the device operates in Standard/Dual SPI modes.
+When the QE bit is set to a 1 (factory fixed default for part numbers with ordering options "IQ"), the Quad IO2 and IO3 pins are enabled, and /HOLD function is disabled, the device operates in Standard/Dual/Quad SPI modes.